-Here the project sponsor is required to state a list of benefits that the organization will attain on initiating this project.
-The top-level management along with the project team needs to know how the project is benefitting the organization.
+Here the project sponsor must state a list of benefits the organization will attain on initiating this project.
+The top-level management and the project team need to know how the project benefits the organization.
 This helps to motivate the project team and achieve the desired project success rate.

 - Project risks:

-All the potential high-level risks arising out of the project need to be listed here.
-Such risks can impact the business functions to a great extent.
+All the potential high-level risks arising from the project must be listed here.
+Such risks can impact business functions to a great extent.
 As a result, stating these risks helps to derive a proper solution to mitigate them as and when they arise.

 - Project budget:

 The total cost of the project is specified here.
-Based on the high-level budget, several quantifiable measures can be chosen to evaluate the performance of the project.
+Based on the high-level budget, several quantifiable measures can be chosen to evaluate the project’s performance.
 Setting the budget prevents the project team from going overboard in using resources.
-Thereafter, as and when costs are incurred, they are recorded and tracked.
+After that, they are recorded and tracked as and when costs are incurred.

 - Milestone schedule:

-The tentative dates on which certain deliverable has to be completed is specified here.
-The project team has to ensure that all their respective tasks are completed as per the schedule to meet these milestones.
+The tentative dates on which certain deliverables must be completed are specified here.
+The project team must ensure that all their respective tasks are completed per the schedule to meet these milestones.

 - Project acceptance criteria:

-This section consists of the conditions that have to be met before the project is considered complete.
-It is important to clearly define the criteria and get it approved by clients.
-Also, the criteria should in simple terms that clients can understand.
+This section consists of the conditions to be met before the project is considered complete.
+It is important to define the criteria and get them approved by clients.
+Also, the criteria should be in simple terms that clients can understand.

 - Project exit criteria:

 In this section, sponsors are entitled to list the performance metrics and measurements.
-During the evaluation of the project, if these metrics are met, then the project is deemed to be complete.
+During the project evaluation, if these metrics are met, then the project is deemed to be complete.

 - Stakeholder list:

-The list of stakeholders who are directly involved in the project is listed here.
-Along with stakeholders the team responsible for handling the project and their responsibilities are listed under this section.
+The list of stakeholders directly involved in the project is here.
+Along with stakeholders, the team responsible for handling the project and their responsibilities are listed under this section.

-In this section, the project sponsor/initiator/client needs to approve the document by placing their signature.
-Without this approval, a project cannot be initiated by the project team.
+In this section, the project sponsor/initiator/client must approve the document by placing their signature.
+Without this approval, the project team cannot initiate a project.
 The initiation phase of the project cannot take place without the signatures of the initiator or sponsor.

 Why do we need a Project Charter?

 Project Charters are written whenever a business undertakes a new project.
 Several businesses consider this document as the most crucial part of a project.
-This document contains all the key elements that are required to carry out the tasks of a project.
+This document contains all the key elements required to carry out the tasks of a project.
 As a result, project charters are signed by the sponsors.
-In simple terms, project charters are documents that are used to communicate with stakeholders and obtain their approval for carrying out projects.
+In simple terms, project charters are documents used to communicate with stakeholders and obtain their approval for projects.

-Businesses benefit from project charters that can be used to align the objective of the project with that of the organization.
-It is the single most document that gives authority to the project manager to initiate a project.
+Businesses benefit from project charters that can be used to align the project’s objective with that of the organization.
+It is the single document that gives the project manager authority to initiate a project.
 Without this document, stakeholders associated with a project will never be able to determine why the project was undertaken.
 As a result, modern businesses ensure that project charters are drawn and approved before starting a project officially.